Promoting growth and innovation.

 Promoting growth and innovation

 PERSOL HOLDINGS CO., LTD. is the company that supports and drives consistent operations across the PERSOL Group.
 The PERSOL Group is a corporate group consisting of more than 90 domestic and overseas companies carrying out a wide variety of operations, from temporary staffing services and employment and recruitment advertisements, to IT outsourcing and planning development.
-PERSOL HOLDINGS undertakes a variety of digital transformations in the name of realising the group vision, “Creating a social infrastructure for people and organisations that catalyzes growth and innovation.”
+PERSOL HOLDINGS undertakes a variety of digital transformations in the name of realizing the group vision, “Creating a social infrastructure for people and organizations that catalyzes growth and innovation.”

 PERSOL HOLDINGS and five other Group companies within PERSOL Group—including the MIIDAS and BRS business units for PERSOL CAREER CO., LTD.; PERSOL FACILITY MANAGEMENT CO., LTD.; PERSOL TECHNOLOGY STAFF CO., LTD.; PERSOL PROCESS & TECHNOLOGY CO., LTD.; and PERSOL TEMPSTAFF CO., LTD.—were early adopters of Adobe Sign, the Adobe electronic signature solution within Adobe Document Cloud.
 PERSOL HOLDINGS is also planning to expand use of Adobe Sign to overseas subsidiaries.